 Set Overview

-Neo Discovery is best known for the debut of Umbreon and Espeon in the TCG and for its collectible Unown run — a card for each letter.
+Neo Discovery is best known for the debut of Umbreon and Espeon in the TCG and for its collectible Unown run — nine letters (A, D, E, F, I, M, N, O and U).
 Its Umbreon holo remains a collector favourite.

 | Category | Details |